Chisholm suburb profile

 Chisholm rental market trends

 The rental market in Chisholm has experienced moderate growth, with house rents increasing by 7.1% over the past year to $750 per week.
-There is no data available for unit rents, indicating a potential lack of unit supply in the area.
-Chisholm's growing appeal and infrastructure development make it an attractive option for families and investors seeking suburban living.
+However, there is no data available for unit rents, indicating a potential lack of unit supply in the area.
+Chisholm continues to attract interest due to its family-friendly environment and proximity to essential amenities.

 Suburbs near Chisholm